The Wolf of Wall Street (2013 film): Plot

-Fearing for his son, Jordan's father Max advises him to leave Stratton Oakmont and lie low while Jordan's lawyer negotiates a deal to keep him out of prison.
-In the midst of his farewell speech, Jordan cannot bear to quit and talks himself into staying, to the immense support of his friends and employees, but to the anger of his father.
+Jordan's father Max advises him to leave Stratton Oakmont and lie low while Jordan's lawyer negotiates a deal to keep him out of prison.
+In the midst of his farewell speech, Jordan cannot bear to quit and talks himself into staying, to the relief of his friends and employees, and the dismay of his father.

-In 1996, Jordan, Donnie, and their wives are on a yacht trip to Italy, when they learn that Emma has died of a heart attack.
-Fearing for the money he left under her name in his Swiss account, Jordan announces that they will chart a course to Switzerland to forge her name on a document and save the account before going to London for the funeral.
+In 1996, Jordan, Donnie, and their wives are on a yacht trip to Italy, when they learn that Emma has died.
+Fearing for the money he left under her name in a Swiss account, Jordan announces that they will chart a course to Switzerland to forge her name on a document and save the account before going to London for the funeral.
 To bypass the border patrols, he orders his yacht captain Ted to sail to Monaco, but their ship capsizes in a storm.
 After their rescue, the plane sent to take them to Geneva is destroyed when a seagull flies into the engine; Jordan takes this as a sign from God to address his worsening drug addiction and attempts to sober up.

 In 1998, Saurel and Koskoff are arrested for an unrelated crime, the former informing the FBI about Jordan as part of a plea bargain.
 Since the evidence against him is overwhelming, Jordan agrees to gather evidence from the rest of his colleagues in exchange for leniency.
-After having sex for the last time, Naomi tells Jordan that she is divorcing him, and wants full custody of their daughter and infant son.
-In a cocaine-fueled rage, Jordan punches Naomi and tries to drive away with their daughter, but crashes his car in the driveway.
+Now fully disgusted with Jordan's lifestyle, Naomi tells him that she is divorcing him, and is taking full custody of their children, causing Jordan to angrily punch her, relapse on cocaine, and tries to drive away with their daughter, but crashes his car in the driveway.

-Later, Jordan wears a wire to work and slips a note to Donnie, warning his partner.
-However, the note is shortly found by the FBI, who arrest Jordan, before they raid and shut down Stratton Oakmont.
+Later, Jordan wears a wire to work but slips a note to Donnie, warning him.
+The note is found by the FBI, who arrest Jordan, then raid and shut down Stratton Oakmont.
 Despite breaching his deal, Jordan receives a reduced sentence of 36 months in a minimum security prison for his testimony, and is released in 2000 after serving 22 months.
 After his release, Jordan makes a living hosting seminars on sales techniques, using the same test he used with his founding partners at his firm.

 Cast

-In addition, cameos and smaller roles include Bo Dietl as himself, the real Jordan Belfort as the Auckland Straight Line host at the end of the film, Stephanie Kurtzuba as Kimmie Belzer, Thomas Middleditch as a Stratton broker whose goldfish is eaten by Donnie for slacking off, Jake Hoffman as Steve Madden, Fran Lebowitz as The Honorary [sic] Samantha Stogel, Edward Herrmann as the voiceover in the Stratton Oakmont commercial at the beginning of the film, and an uncredited Spike Jonze as Dwayne, the head of the Long Island brokerage firm who introduces Belfort to the world of penny stocks.
+In addition, cameos and smaller roles include Bo Dietl as himself, the real Jordan Belfort as the Auckland Straight Line host at the end of the film, Stephanie Kurtzuba as Kimmie Belzer, Thomas Middleditch as a Stratton broker whose goldfish is eaten by Donnie for slacking off, Jake Hoffman as Steve Madden, Fran Lebowitz as The Honorary [sic] Samantha Stogel, Edward Herrmann as the voiceover in the Stratton Oakmont commercial at the beginning of the film, Steve Buscemi appears through archive footage in an episode of The Equalizer, and an uncredited Spike Jonze as Dwayne, the head of the Long Island brokerage firm who introduces Belfort to the world of penny stocks.